 Loans and advances for premium vehicles entered into at variable interest rates approximate fair value as the estimated future cash flows are already considered in the expected loss model.
 The fair value of loans and advances for premium vehicles at fixed interest rates, which is a small component of the loan book, is determined by adjusting the discount rate from the effective interest rate of the contract to a current effective lending rate.
 Loans and advances for entry-level vehicles and the shortfall book are carried at fair value, refer "level disclosure" on note 44.10 for additional information in this regard.
 The assumptions determining these fair values have been reassessed during the current year.
 Underlying changes in fair value is recognised in impairment in profit or loss.
-Loans and advances for entry-level vehicles and result of the business model changes.
+Loans and advances for entry-level vehicles: the fair value is determined with reference to an average collateral value, as a result of the business model changes.
 The fair value for loans and advances for entry-level vehicles has been set to zero as a result of the business model changes and the shift in management's focus on core strategic assets.